ciatph/laravel-lists/README.md

 `php artisan serve`

-## C. Displaying the Link Submission Form
+## D. Displaying the Link Submission Form

 1. Create a (stub, default) route for the submission form.
 Add in `/routes/web.php`.